 The Reverse Of The 2025 Sacagawea Dollar

-The 25th Anniversary gold version features Thomas D. Rogers’ original soaring eagle design encircled by seventeen stars representing states in the Union during the 1804 Lewis and Clark Expedition.
+The 25th Anniversary gold version features Thomas D. Rogers’ original soaring eagle design encircled by seventeen stars representing the states in the Union during the 1804 Lewis and Clark Expedition.

 Other Features Of The 2025 Sacagawea Dollar